Isaac-DeFrain/blog/README.md

 npm run dev
 ```

-The site will open at `http://localhost:5173`
+The site will open at `http://localhost:5173` and reload automatically when files change.

 ## Build